Reoptimize-Systems/rnfoundry/wave/doc/sphinx/index.rst

 The hydrodynamic data format for both is identical, so hydrodynamic data can be easily ported between systems.

-|TNShort| replaces the mutlibody modelling parts of the code with the `MBDyn`_.
+|TNShort| replaces the mutlibody modelling parts of the code with
-An advanced Matlab code based MBDyn preprocessor is available to ease the creation of MBDyn model input files in Matlab.
-Detailed documentation of thie preprocesing tool may be found in it's own dedicated document.
+`MBDyn`_, an advanced multiboy dynamics simulator.
+An advanced Matlab code based MBDyn preprocessor is available to allow the creation of MBDyn model input files directly from Matlab.
+Detailed documentation of the preprocesing tool may be found in it's own dedicated manual.

 .. _WEC-Sim: http://wec-sim.github.io/WEC-Sim/index.html
 .. _Octave: https://www.gnu.org/software/octave/